Transfinite Adams representability: An obstruction theory for the restricted Yoneda functor

 In an exact sequence of categories, $\kappa$ is a $0$\nobreakdash-dimensional element in Baues--Wirsching cohomology of categories $H^0(\C B,M_0)$, cf.~\cite{bw}.
 Moreover, the rest of the exact sequence is determined by a $1$\nobreakdash-dimensional and a $2$\nobreakdash-dimensional cohomology class, compare \cite[Chapter IV]{B89}.
+Condition (4) guarantees the existence of non-trivial obstructions to the realizability of morphisms as long as the receptacle $M_{1}$ is non-trivial.

 A triangulated category $\C{T}$ is regarded as a graded category with graded morphism sets

 Since $\C{C}$ is closed under (de)suspensions, $\Sigma$ admits an essentially unique exact extension to $\Mod{\alpha}{\C C}$ compatible with the restricted Yoneda functor, i.e.~the following diagram commutes up to natural isomorphism: